 The people who are communicating with aggressive communicators are likely to feel:

-- they need to be aggressive in return, and fight back;
+- They need to be aggressive in return and fight back,

-- resentful and vengeful for how hurt, humiliated, and even exploited they feel while interacting with an aggressive communicator;
+- Resentful and vengeful for how hurt, humiliated, and even exploited they feel while interacting with an aggressive communicator,

-- generally less respectful towards someone who communicates aggressively.
+- Generally less respectful towards someone who communicates aggressively.

-Pro tip for communicating with aggressive communicators
+Tips for communicating with aggressive communicators

 In order to get the most out of your communication with aggressive communicators, you can actively look out for interruptions and then aim to prevent them.